Gross-Lichterfelde Tramway: Overview

 At level crossings, the rails were dead or switched on only briefly before the approach of the tramcar.
 Nevertheless, people and horses frequently received electric shocks.
-It is also believed that, in order to enjoy the sight of glowing metal, young people caused short circuits by putting wire mesh on the tracks, which shut down the operation.
+It is also believed that young people would put wire mesh on the tracks to make it glow for fun, which caused short circuits that shut down operation.

 In 1891, the tramway was equipped with an overhead wire, and the line was extended to Berlin-Lichterfelde West station.
 There were several further extensions, but operation was discontinued in 1931.